TYPO3 vs WordPress – My Honest Opinion

 Installation & Theme

-WordPress installed, professional theme purchased (EUR 50-200), basic branding adapted.
-Everything runs.
+WordPress installed, professional theme purchased (€50-200), basic branding adjusted.
+Everything is up and running.

 Plugins & Features